 “I done enough, I’d say.
 But me, I’m looking for what you had, back there.
 A nice girl to settle down with, like.
 Then we’ll have a boy—one like you, perhaps.
 I’m surprised you let her stay.”

 “Jinny has a mind of her own.
 I’m better off without her.”
-The face he turned to Smallpig was so open and honest that the man smiled down at him.
+The face he turned to Smallpig was so open and honest that Smallpig couldn’t help but smile down at him.

 “You’ll find another girl, right after we sell you, I wouldn’t be surprised.
 A fine young lad like you.”

 Parlan inclined his head.
-Then, seeing Smallpig turn to leave, he asked, “Have you seen more?”
+Then seeing Smallpig begin to leave, asked, “Have you seen more?”

 “Ho well,” said Smallpig, settling down again.
 “We saw the statue of Aphrodite, we did, me and me big brother.”